 Some students may also need additional support to afford the extra costs of attending college, so we can run workshops for parents and students who may need to complete the City of Bristol College Bursary application form.
 Just let us know if this is of interest to your students and their parents, and we can arrange a day or evening whereby we attend the school and offer guidance in small group sessions.

 Small group tours

-During the pandemic, we began offering prospective students small-group tours to ensure that school leavers could still visit the College and get a feel for what we offer.
-We received great feedback from students and parents, and so we will be continuing this service.
-This service will be in addition to our Open Events, and will give students the opportunities to familiarise themselves with the College before coming, and to see the facilities for themselves before applying.
+We offer small-group tours in addition to our Open Events, and will give students the opportunities to familiarise themselves with the College before coming, and to see the facilities for themselves before applying.

 To book your tour, email firstname.lastname@example.org

 Work experience and placements are an excellent opportunity to help students to stand out in their CVs and applications.
 We have professional services departments across our centres, from Finance and IT to Marketing and HR.
 We would be happy to work with your school and to offer your students a work experience opportunity at the College.

 If your school has a mentoring programme, or any of your students would benefit from having a mentor, we would be more than happy to help with this.
 We have staff who come from an array of backgrounds, from lecturing and academia to professional services.
 We can provide mentors who can support your students in their personal and/or professional development, act as a supportive ear and simply offer advice or guidance in a particular interest.
 If this is of interest, just reach out to us and we can find a suitable mentor to help your students.